ibm-cloud-docs/containers/cs_ingress_health.md

   ```
   {: pre}

 3. Install the Prometheus Helm chart to your cluster.
 Replace <ingress_subdomain> with the Ingress subdomain for your cluster.
 The URL for the Prometheus dashboard is a combination of the default Prometheus subdomain, `prom-dash`, and your Ingress subdomain, for example `prom-dash.mycluster-12345.us-south.containers.appdomain.cloud`.
-To find the Ingress subdomain for your cluster, run <code>ibmcloud ks cluster-get --cluster &lt;cluster_name&gt;</code>.
+To find the Ingress subdomain for your cluster, run <code>ibmcloud ks cluster get --cluster &lt;cluster_name&gt;</code>.
   ```
   helm install --name prometheus . --set nameSpace=kube-system --set hostName=prom-dash.<ingress_subdomain>
   ```